37.106.1956 MENTAL HEALTH CENTER: COMPREHENSIVE SCHOOL AND COMMUNITY TREATMENT PROGRAM (CSCT), SERVICES AND STAFFING

 (c) post-secondary education in human services.

-(9) The licensed mental health center CSCT program supervisor and an appropriate school district representative must meet at least every 90 days during the time period CSCT services are provided to mutually assess program effectiveness utilizing the following indicators:
+(10) The licensed mental health center CSCT program supervisor and an appropriate school district representative must meet regularly, at least four times per calendar year, during the time period CSCT services are provided to mutually assess program effectiveness utilizing the following indicators:

 (a) progress on the individual treatment plan of each youth receiving CSCT services;

 (c) CSCT program referrals;

 (d) contact with law enforcement;

 (e) referral to a higher level of care; and

 History: 53-2-201, 53-6-113, MCA; IMP, 50-5-103, 53-2-201, 53-6-101, 53-6-111, 53-6-113, MCA; NEW, 2005 MAR p.
 1787, Eff.
 9/23/05; AMD, 2013 MAR p.
 415, Eff.
 7/1/13; AMD, 2022 MAR p.
 159, Eff.
 1/29/22.